MSeidelFed/KineticMSI/USAGE.md

 1. Class comparison using pixel populations.

-1. Subsetting of consolidated data matrices into alike pixel sets.
+1. Subsetting of consolidated data matrices into alike coherent pixel subsets.
 This step classifies the coordinates from individual molecular species in subclasses based on the enrichment proxies selected in order to prevent dilution of the biology by averaging an entire region.
 The procedure enables comparison to anatomical regions of interest obtained through unsupervised statistical methods (e.g., from [Cardinal](https://cardinalmsi.org/) SSC or [SCiLS](https://scils.de/) K-means clustering).

-1. Class comparison using pixel subsets.
-The final step entails an integrated user-assisted relative quantitation and comparison analyses of the enrichment dynamics of the labelled metabolic targets.
+1. Class comparison using pixel subsets: entails relative quantitation and comparison of the enrichment dynamics of the labelled metabolic targets.
 The procedure uses the classes discovered in the previous step.

 1. Class comparison using enriched pixel proportions.